laurencee9/App-ShortestPath/README.md

 **Note**<br>
 This app was developed in less than a week so the code is not as clean as I want.

+*This project is licensed under the terms of the MIT license.*

 ![alt tag](./ScreenShot.png)